beego/beedoc/en-US/intro/Introduction.md

 # What is beego?

-Beego is a HTTP framework for developing Go application rapidly.
+Beego is a HTTP framework for developing Go applications rapidly.
 It can be used for developing API, Web app and backend services quickly.
 It is a RESTful framework.
-It is inspired by tornado, sinatra and flask and integrated some Go features such as interface, struct embeddedness.
+It is inspired by tornado, sinatra and flask and has integrated some Go features such as interface, struct embeddedness.

 ## The architecture of beego